jehogit/merging-pulling-exercise/README.md

 - Repeat the above steps to integrate the new change.

-- Two new volunteers with two different colors should now submit their changes and experience merge conflict.
+- Other volunteers with different colors should now submit their changes, call pull requests, and experience merge conflicts.

 ## A Workflow considering GitHub web interface and local command line interface